Paris in the interwar period: City government and politics

-Moving to politics and city government, on the time or before the time of Louis XIV, the French government considered Paris too important to be governed only by the Parisians.
+Since the time of Louis XIV, the French government considered Paris too important to be governed only by the Parisians.
 In 1919 the city had no elected mayor.
 The two most powerful figures, the prefect of the department and the prefect of police, were named by the national government.
 Paris did elect representatives to the National Assembly and to the municipal council.
 The greater part of the Parisian population were also moderates or conservatives, as the first elections after the war, in November and December 1919, showed.
 Two-thirds of the seats of the National Assembly from Paris were won by the Bloc National, which included conservative republicans, radicals and socialists who refused any alliance with the communists.
 In the elections for the municipal council, the Bloc National won forty-seven seats, against twenty socialists from the SFIO, three independent socialists, three radicals and seven conservatives.
 The new government took what measures they could to lessen the hardships of working-class Parisians.
 They opened crêches, day-care centers for the children of working women, and in 1923 and 1924 obtained a loan of 300 million francs to build public housing for low-income Parisians.
 From 1920 to 1949, 22,000 new low-income housing units were built for 129,000 persons.

 Communist Party headquarters on rue Lafayette before the 1936 elections.
 The lower banner says: "Make the rich pay!"